Finance cosmetic procedures with as little as $0 down and 0% interest! Click here to apply. Or, learn more here.

 If you hate shaving, waxing, tweezing or any of that nonsense, laser hair removal can be a dream come true.
 Imagine throwing out all your razors.
 You can also stop buying sticky, burning, itching hair removal products too!

 The best part is: laser hair removal can be done on nearly any part of the body.
 The back, the chest, the legs, the underarms, the lips, the nose, the ears, the toes, the hands… you name it!
 (See below for more info on this).

 And, this isn’t just a women’s ‘thing’ either.
 Men love hair removal, too!

 Wear your bathing suit any time of year; there’ll be no more ‘prep work’ when you’re free of constant hair regrowth, or unsightly stubble.

 Thankfully, these days, laser hair removal can also be done on darker skin tones.
 It’s also fast and not as painful as years past.
 The future is here: you can get easy, quick, tolerable, no-ice-involved laser hair removal at our Surrey clinic.

 Ready to get rid of your unwanted body hair?
 It all starts with a consultation at our clinic.
 We want the best, most effective treatments for you.
 So, we’ll need to learn more about you first.

 What type of laser do you use for permanent hair reduction in Surrey?

 At our beauty clinic, we constantly upgrade our technologies.
 This is to ensure we are using the latest, top-of-the-line solutions for all treatments we offer.
 Our Surrey laser hair removal is no exception.

-Currently, we use the GentleMax Pro™, by Candela™, which is now the ‘gold standard’ for fast, effective and relatively pain-free hair follicle destruction.
+Currently, we use the Clarity™, by Lutronic, which is a highly effective laser for fast, effective and relatively pain-free hair follicle destruction.
 It combines two lasers in one machine.
 This allows for treatments on various skin tones.
 These wavelengths are called the Alexandrite laser and Nd:Yag laser.

 However, you may be asking: “what is the best type of laser for hair removal?”